 The School of Applied Sciences is based in a Grade II listed building with great facilities, providing a learning environment that is second to none, with new GIS laboratories and other IT teaching and research facilities, including earth science teaching laboratories and smaller analytical and research laboratories for student project use.
 In addition to these excellent teaching and learning resources, the new facilities include welcoming social learning spaces and spacious seminar rooms, providing a friendly and sociable atmosphere for study with a warm and relaxed community feel.
 You will be trained to use the latest technologies including specialist hardware and software.
 The computing facilities include new high-specification research machines with industry standard and specialist software.

 Tutors on this programme are drawn from a range of Universities, and also include experienced practitioners from Government Organisations (GOs) and Non-Government Organisations (NGOs).

 A minimum 2:2 BSc (Hons) degree in either Geography, Geology, Earth Science, Environmental Science, Development Studies, or a related subject, or an equivalent international qualification.
 Other applicants will be considered on an individual basis.

-EU applicants will need to have achieved an overall IELTS score of 6.5.
+EU and international applicants will need to have achieved an overall IELTS score of 6.5.
+More information:

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.